awilliams363/FinalProject/README.md

 ### Librarian
 - Can Create Librarian accounts and Login
-- Can Add, Borrow, Return, Reserve, and Search Books
+- Can Add, Borrow, Return, Reserve, View, and Search Books
 - Can Issue a Book to a registered Student
 - Can View Borrow Record of All Students
-- Can View all Students that are registered into system.
+- Can View all Students that are registered into system

 ### Student
 - Can Create Student accounts and Login
-- Can Borrow, Return, Reserve, and Search Books
+- Can Borrow, Return, Reserve, View, and Search Books
 - Can View their personal Borrow Record

 ### Faculty
 - Can Create Faculty accounts and Login
-- Can Borrow, Return, Reserve, and Search Books
+- Can View and Search Books
-- Can View their personal Borrow Record
+- Can Issue and Return Books to and from registered Students

 ---